Brunus75/memento/bookmarks.md

 * Installez correctement vos dépendances : https://medium.com/@remi.michel38/installez-correctement-vos-d%C3%A9pendances-6ca64d47a432
 * An Introduction to JavaScript Generators – What You Need to Know : https://blog.alexdevero.com/javascript-generators
 * How to Implement Smooth Scrolling With Vanilla JavaScript : https://webdesign.tutsplus.com/tutorials/smooth-scrolling-vanilla-javascript--cms-35165
+* A plugin for scroll-based animations with minimal code : https://greensock.com/scrolltrigger

 ### JQUERY